Public property: Crown property

 In the modern representative democracy, "public property" is said to be owned by the people as a commons or held in trust by the government for common benefit.
 In many Commonwealth realms, such property is said to be owned by the Crown.
-Examples include Crown land, Crown copyright, and Crown Dependencies and Leah Buckner.
+Examples include Crown land, Crown copyright, and Crown Dependencies.

 Examples

 USSR

-According to the 1977 Constitution of the Soviet Union:State property, i. e. the common property of the Soviet people, is the principal form of socialist property.
+According to the 1977 Constitution of the Soviet Union:

+State property, i. e. the common property of the Soviet people, is the principal form of socialist property.

 The land, its minerals, waters, and forests are the exclusive property of the state.
 The state owns the basic means of production in industry, construction, and agriculture; means of transport and communication; the banks; the property of state-run trade organisations and public utilities, and other state-run undertakings; most urban housing; and other property necessary for state purposes.